 It’s important to research the specific needs of each plant, as some may require more of certain nutrients than others.
 Lastly, it’s important to pay attention to the pH level in the water, as it can greatly affect the amount of nutrients the plants are able to uptake.

 Choosing Plants For Aquaponics

 When it comes to selecting the right plants for your aquaponics system, there are a few things you should consider.
-First and foremost, you'll want to think about what kind of plant types work best with aquaponics systems - vegetables, herbs, flowers and even fruits can all be grown in an aquaponic setup!
+First and foremost, you’ll want to think about what kind of plant types work best with aquaponics systems.
+You can grow vegetables, herbs, flowers and even fruits in an aquaponic setup!
 The key is in finding the optimal balance between oxygen levels, light exposure and nutrient delivery that each particular species needs to thrive.

 The other factor when deciding on plants for an aquaponics system is their compatibility with fish.
 Some aquatic species may not mix well with certain plant varieties due to pH or temperature differences; do your research beforehand so as to avoid any potential issues down the line.
 Additionally, some crops require more nutrients than others which can also cause problems if they’re overfed or underfed by mistake.

 Ultimately, choosing the right plants for your aquaponics system boils down to understanding the environment your specific fish will live in and determining its suitability for the type of produce you wish to grow.
 With careful consideration given towards both factors mentioned above, you’ll be able to find success growing just about anything in your new sustainable garden!